This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Over time, this degenerative joint disease can cause cartilage to wear away, leading to pain, and eventually the bones could even rub against each other.

-Through the use of collagen to increase low stomach acid levels, you’re able to better digest your food, which can prevent and help troubling heartburn and GERD (gastroesophageal reflux disease).
+Through the use of collagen to increase low stomach acid levels, you’re able to better digest your food, which can prevent and help troubling heartburn and gastroesophageal reflux disease.
 It can also help leaky gut syndrome and inflammatory bowel disease, which also tend to involve low stomach acid.

-Glycine is also helpful in at detoxification, which is excellent for your digestive health as well as your overall health.
+Research indicates that glycine is also helpful with detoxification, which is excellent for your digestive health as well as your overall health.
 Glycine is actually one of the precursor amino acids to glutathione, a major antioxidant and detoxifying agent in the body.
-(5)

 3. Builds Muscle and Repairs Tissue

 In fact, lyophilized bovine collagen matrix has even been used in postoperative wound healing.
-In a pilot study, “type I bovine collagen matrix provided a safe, readily available alternative to traditional methods of second intention healing.”
-(6c) Using porcine collagen (from a pig), meanwhile, does not appear as safe, according to research.
-(6d)
+One pilot study found that “type I bovine collagen matrix provided a safe, readily available alternative to traditional methods of second intention healing.”

 4. Promotes Deeper Sleep